alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 * the bullets make sense running on from the lead-in line
 * you use lower case at the start of the bullet
 * you do not use more than one sentence per bullet - use commas or dashes to expand on an item
-* you do not put ‘or’ or ‘and’ after the bullets
+* you do not put 'or' or 'and' after the bullets
 * you do not make the whole bullet a link if it's a long phrase
 * you do not put a semicolon at the end of a bullet
 * there is no full stop after the last bullet